Video, Words And Photography

-This Squints edit was quite thee adventure for me.
+This Squints edit was quite an adventure for me.
 It was me driving down from Washington to Santa Rosa, with the plan to film squints, and continue filming on the American Folklore film.
 Now I had already met Squints before on an early trip that I had made down there two years prior.
 When I stayed with Kevin McGowan a week or so.
 A lot of great laughs went down on that first trip.
 I was quickly impressed after meeting Eddie Muns, right off the bat.
 A high spirited savage!
 Then followed by a Steven Tran with a broken ankle, and Squints a charming ball of fun.

 So after beating these marks at a dice game called 5 thousand, I was quickly introduced to the rest of the Santa Rosa.
-A old really fun skatepark, hills of grapes, Charles Schulz Peanut stuff, and a DIY skate spot.
-And that where this story will continue, on Foley Street.
+An old really fun skatepark, hills of grapes, Charles Schulz Peanut stuff, and a DIY skate spot.
+And that is where this story will continue, on Foley Street.
 At a DIY skate spot that was built by the Santa Rosa locals.
 Basically an old building foundation that was torn down and was approved for the local skateboarders to build on.
 So, I’m out here at this DIY spot filming squints.

 I spent two weeks waking up to the Foley DIY spot, to long days of beer drinking, Trying to convince Squints to film a trick, and beer runs to the store for 3 packs of 24oz cans.
 It truly was a great place to hang out at!
-Their was always some Santa Rosa local showing up with the intent to just have a good time.
-The majority of the days felt like a Friday, but then once in awhile it would feel like a lazy Sunday or a Saturday BBQ.
-One of the guy’s named Foopa that skated the spot, would show up with truck bed full of beer.
-40 ounces, 32’s, tall cans, tall boy’s, basically an endless supply of free beer.
+There was always some Santa Rosa local showing up with the intent to just have a good time.
+The majority of the days felt like a Friday, but then once in a while, it would feel like a lazy Sunday or a Saturday BBQ.
+One of the guy’s named Foopa that skated the spot, would show up with a truck bed full of beer.
+40 ounces, 32’s, tall cans, tall-boys, basically an endless supply of free beer.
 That was about to expire from the beer distributor that he worked for.
 All I can say is, I ended up dropping MK1 fisheye lens on the ground.